How To Safely Find Domestic Violence Resources

 Ask A Trusted Loved One To Research For You

 If you have confided in a close, non-judgmental family member or friend, they can be a great resource for safely locating domestic violence resources.
 It is best to communicate with them about this information in person or over the phone, away from your partner, and without leaving physical evidence of trying to find resources.
-Some domestic violence experts even recommend using a code word or phrase to discuss domestic violence resources without raising suspicion.
+Some domestic violence professional even recommend using a code word or phrase to discuss domestic violence resources without raising suspicion.

 Domestic Violence Resources In Mobile Alabama